qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 * a relation between ``airlines`` table and the pivot table;
 * and a second one between ``airports`` table and the pivot table.

-An easier way to do it is using the :guilabel:`Discover Relations` in the :menuselection:`Project --> Properties --> Relations`.
+An easier way to do it is using the :guilabel:`Discover Relations` in :menuselection:`Project --> Properties --> Relations`.
 QGIS will automatically read all relations in your database and you only have to select the two you need.
 Remember to load the three tables in the QGIS project before.